lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 ### Data Preprocessing

 Not all of the 117 columns contains valuable data needed for analysis and prediction.
-To trim down the
+To trim down the the columns, I utilitzed this directory to determine which are the relevant data [here](https://data.ca.gov/dataset/surface-water-aquatic-organism-tissue-sample-results).

 When looking at the null values, I found that one of the core columns for this analysis, "Result", has 42% nulls.
 I had to take a deeper dive to understand what they name
 In addition, I had found over 7000 duplicate rows, which is 16% of my dataset.
 I hestitated to drop them as they could contain valuable results.